StefanScott/urweb-queryX1-dyn/README.md

 **Objective:**

-I'm trying to create a minimal example of a page with a `<ctextbox>` which uses allows the user to *instantly* filter the records displayed in an `<xml>` fragment below it, using:
+I'm trying to create a minimal example of a page with a `<ctextbox>` which will allow the user to *instantly* filter the records displayed in an `<xml>` fragment below it, using:

 - Ur/Web's dynamic page generation / FRP (`source`, `signal`, `<dyn>`);